What are A2A payments? A guide to account-to-account payments

 Insurance

-• Claims payouts: Insurance companies can disburse claim payments directly to policyholders’ bank accounts, improving the customer experience and reducing administrative overhead.
+• Claims payouts: Insurance companies can disburse claim payments directly to policyholders’ bank accounts, improving the customer experience and decreasing administrative overhead.

 • Premium payments: Policyholders can pay their insurance premiums directly from their bank accounts, often with the option for recurring payments.